MikeCheuk/beacon-positioning/README.md

     # install beacontools with scanning support
     pip3 install beacontools[scan]

+(Opt) The additional path planning algorithm depends on another module **path_finding**, which can be installed via:

+    pip3 install path_finding

 The installation of this software can be achieved by:

     #install beacon_positioning
+    pip3 install threading
     pip3 install beacon_positioning

 ## Usage